 Cost

-The price for these pink pineapples seem to have gone down a bit since they were first released.
-(They were originally sold for $49 USD, and a price of $39.99 CAD was reported in Toronto last year.)
+The price for these pink pineapples has gone down a bit since they were first released.
+(They originally sold for $49 USD for a single pineapple, and a price of $39.99 CAD was reported in Toronto last year.)

-However, currently theyโre still more than double the price of a regular yellow pineapple.
+Even though the price has since dropped significantly, at the moment they’re still more than double the price of a regular yellow pineapple.
 At my Costco, regular pineapples were being sold for $4.99 while the Pinkglow pineapples were $10.99 each.
+If you’re in the USA, you can also order these pink pineapples online, but buying at your local store is likely to be much cheaper.
 For prices of pink pineapples in your local area, check out Where to Buy in Canada and Where to Buy in USA.
+(Due to regulatory hurdles, the pink pineapple is currently only available in these two countries.)

 Packaging & Presentation

-The packaging of these pineapples is very simple and minimal: just a strip of paper labelling it as a Pinkglowยฎ pineapple.
-Iโve seen some posts online that seem to indicate it can come in a fancy pink box, but at the Costco, they were just piled haphazard on crates like any other fruit.
+The packaging of these pineapples is very simple and minimal: just a strip of paper labelling it as a Pinkglow® pineapple.
+At some stores, each pineapple comes in its own fancy pink box, but at Costco, they were just piled haphazard on crates like any other fruit.

 I also find it interesting that they proudly state on the label that the pink pineapple is a product of bioengineering.
-Genetically engineered food has gained a bad rep in recent years (undeserved imo), and maybe the Pinkglow is an attempt to improve that public image.
-Iโm sure my biotech profs would be pretty happy if people become less afraid of GMOs because of this fruit.
+Genetically engineered food has gained a bad rep in recent years, and maybe the Pinkglow is an attempt to improve that public image.
+I’m sure my old biotech profs would be pretty happy if people become less afraid of GMOs because of this fruit.

-You may also have noticed that pink pineapples donโt have the bushy spiky crowns that fresh pineapples usually come with.
+You may also have noticed that pink pineapples don’t have the bushy spiky crowns that fresh pineapples usually come with.
 I quite like this feature.
-Sure, itโs less aesthetically pleasing, because pineapples without crowns look kinda… bald, but theyโre easier to transport and they donโt tear up your grocery bags.
+Sure, it’s less aesthetically pleasing, but they’re easier to transport and they don’t tear up your grocery bags.

 According to Del Monte, the company that grows these fruits, the crowns have to be removed because they are replanted to grow the next crop of pineapples.
 Cynically, I feel like this is done to stop people from planting the crowns at home.
 If everyone can grow their own pink pineapples, that would undermine the exclusivity of the product.